oliviasny2/Final_Project/README.md

 1. Selected Topic: Mortgage Loan Approval Calculator
 2. Reason why topic is selected: Housing market is nuts, thus making it a topic of interest
-3. Description of data source:
+3. Description of data source: hdma 2017 loan data
-4. Questions we want data to answer:
+4. Questions we want data to answer: what variables most affect the approval of a mortgage

 ### Github

 1. Include README: Done
-2. README has description of the communication protocols:
+2. README has description of the communication protocols: see above
 3. Individual branches for each member: Done
-4. Four commits from each member:
+4. Four commits from each member: probably impossible for segment 1

 ### Machine Learning Model

-1. Take in data from provisional database
+1. Take in data from provisional database: done
 2. outputs labels for input data: loan approval is output and "several factors" for input

 ### Database:

 1. sample data that mimics expected final database structure or schema: hmda 2017 nationwide; lending club?
-2. Draft machine learning module is connected to the provisional database
+2. Draft machine learning module is connected to the provisional database: working

 ## Segment 2